willymcallister/willymcallister.github.io/_articles/current-soccer.md

 Why does something move?
 Why does anything move?
 When you think about it from an energy standpoint, things move because they spontaneously go to a state of lower energy.

 If you plot energy on a vertical axis, a particle moves "downhill" on the plot, that is, toward a state of lower energy.
 That's why it is easier for you to walk down a real hill compared to walking up.
 And it takes less effort to drop a book compared to picking one up.
 Chemists make plots like this to describe chemical reactions.
-When something bursts into flames that is a rapid move downhill.
+When something bursts into flames that is a chemical reaction that moves rapidly downhill.

 When we see charges move, they do so because they "want" to move to a state of lower energy.
 If you place an electron near a positive charge and let it go, it moves toward the plus charge.
 That direction is "downhill" from the viewpoint of the electron.
 If you hold the electron still and let go of the plus charge, it moves toward the electron.
 Moving in that direction is downhill from the perspective of the plus charge.